 How we search for information on the world wide web has changed dramatically and by 2020, over half of searches will be carried out by voice.
-Why is this search trend becoming such a dominant one?
+Why is this search trend becoming such a dominant one for SEO?
 Simply put, voice search is easy and fast to use and given that it is already present in the devices that we use each day – our smartphones, it makes sense that it is going to be the go-to function.

 However, 60% of people who use voice search only began to do so during the past year.
 As this usage has increased, it has become the norm very much now.
 If you think about it; in a minute, we can type 40 words and yet speak 150!
 When you look at the facts in that way, why would it not be taking over generally from traditional typed keyboard searches?